-After your child has had their first dose they will given a second appointment at the recommended interval.
+After your child has had their first dose they will be given a second appointment.
 Their vaccine record card will show the details of the first dose.
-You will be advised on the right timing for your child's second dose to help give them the best and longest lasting protection.
 Keep their vaccine record card safe and make sure you keep their next appointment for them to have their second dose.